Free Consultation

 What is the neutral interest rate?

 The neutral rate (r*) is the theoretical interest rate level that neither stimulates nor restrains the economy.
-It is not directly observable and is estimated by the Fed using various models, typically around 2.5–3% in nominal terms.
+It is not directly observable and is estimated by the Fed using various models, typically around 2.5-3% in nominal terms.
+The neutral rate is important because it determines whether current monetary policy should be classified as restrictive or accommodative.

 Learn Trading Professionally

-At United Daytraders, you'll find 1,500+ video lessons from institutional traders.
+At United Daytraders, you'll find 900+ video lessons from institutional traders.

 Book a Free Consultation